ondrej1024/emond/README.md

 ### About
 This software implements a Smart Energy Monitor to be run on the RaspberryPi.
 In short, it is a simplified version of a combination of the *emonTX*, *emonGLCD* and *emonBase* modules, developed by the OpenEnergyMonitor project (http://openenergymonitor.org).
 It connects to an energy meter via the SO (pulse) interface and measures/calculates the instant power consumption as well as the electrical energy on daily and monthly basis.
 The data is sent to EmonCMS (http://emoncms.org) which is the Web server used by the OpenEnergyMonitor project.
 EmonCMS can then be deployed to further process your data (store, manipulate, chart, ...).
+The easiest way to display the energy data is to use the "My Electrics" appliance in EmonCMS.
 A local LCD display is supported to have instant access to the latest measurements.
 <br>